Discipline Stack

 REIT Premium and Discount to Net Asset Value

-How institutional investors use net asset value estimates to identify over- and under-valued public REITs — the dynamics of the premium/discount trade.
+How institutional investors use net asset value estimates to identify over- and under-valued public REITs; covers the dynamics of the premium/discount trade.

 Residual Land Value Analysis in CRE Development

-How developers and appraisers back into land value from a completed project pro forma — the mechanics, the amplification problem, and how the method is used in acquisition and lending.
+How developers and appraisers back into land value from a completed project pro forma: the mechanics and the amplification problem.

 The Cost Approach in Commercial Real Estate Appraisal

-How appraisers estimate value through replacement cost minus depreciation plus land value — when the cost approach is most reliable and how accrued depreciation is measured.
+How appraisers estimate value through replacement cost minus depreciation plus land value.

 The Sales Comparison Approach in CRE Appraisal

-The sales comparison approach values property by analyzing recent arm's length sales of similar properties and adjusting for differences in size, location, and condition.
+The sales comparison approach values property by analyzing recent arm's length sales of similar properties and adjusting for differences in size, location.